Danish1111ansari/MIRRAR_BackEnd/README.md

 ## Setting up the Database

-Open the `.env` file and replace `mongodb://your-mongodb-url` with the actual URL for your MongoDB database.
+Open the `.env` file and replace `mongodb://your-mongodb-url` with the actual URL for your MongoDB database or let it be if you want.

 ## Installation